dekoza/mtgpl/docs/_sources/MH2.rst.txt

 :mtgtip:`Wavesifter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/a/0a269277-7f4e-40de-a2b4-53aa50cfd665.jpg?1626098852|https://scryfall.com/card/mh2/217/wavesifter?utm_source=api>`
    Flying

    When Wavesifter enters the battlefield, investigate twice.
-(To investigate, create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(To investigate, create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    Evoke |mana_g|\ |mana_u| (You may cast this spell for its evoke cost.
 If you do, it's sacrificed when it enters the battlefield.)